Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Annualized daily closes

-AMAT Since inception Volatility
+AMAT 5Y Volatility

 Annualized daily closes